pingcap/docs/dev/reference/tools/tidb-lightning/glossary.md

 An [engine](/dev/reference/tools/tidb-lightning/glossary.md#engine) for sorting actual row data.

 When a table is very large, its data is placed into multiple data engines to improve task pipelining and save space of TiKV Importer.
-By default a new data engine is opened every 100 GB of SQL data, which can be configured through the `mydumper.batch-size` setting.
+By default, a new data engine is opened for every 100 GB of SQL data, which can be configured through the `mydumper.batch-size` setting.

 TiDB Lightning processes multiple data engines concurrently.
 This is controlled by the `lightning.table-concurrency` setting.